Chemistry (CHE)

 CHE 4953.
 Special Studies in Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisites: Upper-division standing and consent of instructor.
+Prerequisite: Upper division standing and consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when the topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $150.
-Course fee: $75.
+This course has Differential Tuition.